Health Insurance in Spain for Expats (2026 Guide): Cost, Coverage & Visa Requirements

-Health insurance in Spain is not just another policy for expats — it is a legal requirement, a gateway to healthcare access, and a key factor in visa approval and long-term stability.
+Private health insurance in Spain for expats is one of the most important requirements for relocating successfully.
+It is not just another policy — it is a legal requirement, a gateway to healthcare access, and a key factor in visa approval and long-term stability.

-Whether you are moving to Spain, renewing a residence permit, retiring, studying, or settling long term, understanding how health insurance works gives you clarity and control.
+Whether you are moving to Spain, renewing a residence permit, retiring, studying, or settling long term, understanding how health insurance works — including cost, coverage and visa requirements — gives you clarity and control.

-If you already know you need visa-compliant private health insurance in Spain and prefer to explore suitable plans directly, you can review your options here:
+If you already know you need visa-compliant private health insurance in Spain, you can review suitable options here:

-For a complete overview of all insurance types expats need in Spain — including home, car, life, travel and visa-related coverage — see our central reference:
+For a complete overview of all insurance types expats need in Spain see:

 Table of Contents